ImperialCollegeLondon/UniLace/README.md

 This Unity project is composed of two scenes: **UniLaceLive** and **UniLaceGym**.
 An extra **Demo** scene is for fast showcasing simulated shoe lacing.

-Experiments included in the subminssion are completed with *UniLaceLive*.
+Experiments included in the submission are completed with *UniLaceLive*.
-All scene are prebuilt and can be used without Unity.
+All scenes are prebuilt and can be used without Unity.

 ## Prerequisites
 ### System requirements
-* This project has been teseted on Ubuntu 18.04, 20.04 and 22.04.
+* This project has been tested on Ubuntu 18.04, 20.04 and 22.04.
 * Docker and Nvidia-docker installed.
 * Unity installation is required ONLY for [Advanced Usage](#Advanced-Usage).